Endava/cats/README.md

 # Available Commands

 To list all available commands, run CATS with no arguments:
-`./cats.jar`
+`cats -h`

 Other ways to get help from the CATS command are as follows:

-- `./cats.jar help` will list all available options
+- `cats help` or `cats -h` will list all available options

-- `./cats.jar version` will display the current CATS version
+- `cats --version` will display the current CATS version

-- `./cats.jar list fuzzers` will list all the existing fuzzers, grouped on categories
+- `cats list --fuzzers` will list all the existing fuzzers, grouped on categories

-- `./cats.jar list fieldsFuzzingStrategy` will list all the available fields fuzzing strategies
+- `cats list --fieldsFuzzingStrategy` will list all the available fields fuzzing strategies

-- `./cats.jar list paths --contract=CONTRACT` will list all the paths available within the contract
+- `cats list --paths --contract=CONTRACT` will list all the paths available within the contract

-- `./cats.jar replay --tests="test1,test2"` will replay the given tests `test1` and `test2`
+- `cats replay --tests="test1,test2"` will replay the given tests `test1` and `test2`

 # Available arguments